-The Graduate Education Office will be fully remote for the Fall 2020 semester.
-Our workshops, resources, professional development opportunities, and interactions will continue virtually.
-Please do not hesitate to reach out to us, join us for a Zoom workshop, provide feedback on the virtual delivery of services, or let us know how we can help you navigate the semester.
-Our website and email remain the same, as does our desire to partner with you, GSA and university partners to make Fall 2020 one for the record books!
+The Graduate Education Office is currently fully remote.
+Our workshops, resources and interactions will continue virtually.
+Please do not hesitate to reach out to us, Join us for a Zoom workshop, provide feedback on the virtual delivery of services, or let us know how we can help you navigate the semester.
+Our website and email remain the same, as does our desire to partner with you, GSA and university partners to make a successful academic year!

 A priority is to help you connect to other grad students, campus resources and staff, professional & personal development opportunities and social events.
 Our newsletter will be coming to you and we welcome input on content.
 The Grad Ed Office's Graduate Student Community Calendar (Pittsburgh Campus) is known campus-wide as a robust curation of opportunities for graduate students to join.
 We look forward to connecting with you and connecting you with others!

-All incoming graduate students received an email invitation to access the Fall 2020 Graduate Student Orientation Canvas Course Site.
-This message was sent to your (@andrew.cmu.edu) email address.
+All incoming graduate students will receive an email invitation to access the Spring 2021 Graduate Student Orientation Canvas Course Site.
+This message will be sent to your (@andrew.cmu.edu) email address.
 The Canvas course includes informational MODULES on both SYNCHRONOUS EVENTS and ASYNCHRONOUS content to support your transition to CMU.
-Be sure to access thE course and complete thE modules in preparation for the first day of classes.
-We are so excited to have you as part of the Tartan Community!
+Be sure to access the course and complete the modules in preparation for the first day of classes.

 Please email Graduate Education Office if you have any questions or issues connecting to Canvas or our synchronous events.

 Please email Disability Resources if you have a disability and need an accommodation for your disability in order to participate fully in Graduate Student Orientation.